PaperPrototype/Intro-Coding-and-Computers/08 - Memory/english.md

 Variables that are an address
 	- Pointers (already covered in week 2)

-Defining custom types and structures
+Defining custom types and structures (grouping two types together "Person{name, age}")
+- heap allocate
+- pass copies of an address around
+- memcpy is the same a `=`
+- memcpy a struct (or anything)

 Dynamic memory allocation